reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Your Balance is 999.998 ALGO.
 ```

-While the `seller`'s output would look like:
+While the `seller`'s output would look like this:

 ```reach
 Your role is seller